 Chocolate Rugelach Cookies

 I was introduced to rugelach cookies when I came to Israel.
-Buttery, not too sweet and melt in your mouth delicious.
+Buttery, not too sweet, and melt-in-your-mouth delicious.
 After all, they are loaded with butter.
-I believe these Jewish cookies originated in Poland and are called Yiddish which means ‘twist’.
+I believe these Jewish cookies originated in Poland and are called Yiddish, which means ‘twist.

 While these are rugelach cookies, there is also a rugelach roll which is also a cream cheese-based yeast dough.
-Similar to a sweet bread.
+Similar to sweet bread.
 I share the chocolate rugelach as well as rugelach chocolate rolls with you.

 About these cookies

 The rugelach cookie dough is similar to making a pie crust or shortcrust pastry.
 The dough is rich in butter and cream cheese.
 The texture is flaky and crumby.
 You can’t eat these cookies without making a mess.
-But, they are also very addictive.
+But they are also very addictive.

 Ingredients and substitutes

-- All-purpose flour – yes, plain flour is all we need for these cookies.
+- All-purpose flour – Yes, plain flour is all we need for these cookies.

-- Butter – make sure you use cold chilled butter similar to making a pie crust
+- Butter – Make sure you use cold, chilled butte,r similar to making a pie crust

-- Vanilla – as always use good quality vanilla.
+- Vanilla – As always, use good-quality vanilla.
 It does make a huge difference.

 - Powdered sugar – I like to add a bit of powdered sugar after all these are cookies.